 Contemplations:

-- Lord, what signs of election do I have?
-Faith, hope, and love!
-1 Thess.
-1:3-4, “Remembering without ceasing, your work of faith and labor of love, and patience of hope in our Lord Jesus Christ, in the sight of God, and our Father: knowing brethren, beloved, your election of God.”
+- Signs of election.
+Lord, what signs of election do I have?
+As 1 Thessalonians 1:3-4 states, “Remembering without ceasing, your work of faith and labor of love, and patience of hope in our Lord Jesus Christ, in the sight of God, and our Father: knowing brethren, beloved, Your election of God.”
+These graces in my heart assure me of Your choosing, filling me with joy and confidence in Your sovereign call.

-- Lord, I think about what election and predestination serve for me as I meditate on them.
-Such serves to your glory in your supreme sovereignty, independence, wisdom, grace, righteousness, and truth.
-(Rom.
+- Glorifying Your sovereignty.
+Lord, I think about what election and predestination serve for me as I meditate on them, and I find that they promote Your supreme sovereignty, independence, wisdom, grace, righteousness, and truth (Rom.
 11:33).

-- I find predestination completely humbling, Lord (Rom.
+- Humbled by Your choice.
+I find predestination completely humbling, Lord (Rom.
 9:20-21).
 You chose me, before the foundations of the world were laid.
-You decreed by your counsel to deliver me from curse and damnation to everlasting salvation.
-What an unspeakable benefit it is to be called according to your purpose, by your Spirit working in me through grace, moving me to obey your call and become your son by adoption.
+You decreed by Your counsel to deliver me from curse and damnation to everlasting salvation even before You created Adam and Eve.
+What an unspeakable benefit it is to be called according to Your purpose, by Your Spirit working in me through grace, moving me to obey Your call and become Your son by adoption.
+This reality overwhelms me with gratitude.

-- The words of Jonathan Dickinson warm my heart, Lord, “As the godly consideration of predestination and our election in Christ is full of unspeakable comfort to godly people, and such as feel in themselves the working of the Spirit of Christ, mortifying the works of the flesh, and their earthly members, and drawing up their minds to high and heavenly things; as well because it greatly establishes and confirms their faith of eternal salvation, to be enjoyed through Christ, because it fervently kindles their love towards God.”
-Jonathan Dickinson, A Vindication of God’s Sovereign Free Grace.
-(Boston: Rogers and Fowle, 1746), 7.
+- Comfort in election.
+The words of Jonathan Dickinson warm my heart, Lord, “As the godly consideration of predestination and our election in Christ is full of unspeakable comfort to godly people, and such as feel in themselves the working of the Spirit of Christ, mortifying the works of the flesh, and their earthly members, and drawing up their minds to high and heavenly things; as well because it greatly establishes and confirms their faith of eternal salvation, to be enjoyed through Christ, because it fervently kindles their love towards God.”
+(Jonathan Dickinson, A Vindication of God’s Sovereign Free Grace.
+Boston: Rogers and Fowle, 1746, 7.)
+This truth anchors my hope and fuels my love for You.

 Further References for Isaiah 46:10-11: